scglenn/PySNAC/README.md

 Library installation and usage can be found here: https://github.com/jsonpickle/jsonpickle

 ### FireBase Layout
- We utilized firebase to exchange the IPs of the two Pis
+ We utilized firebase to exchange the IPs of the two Pis:

     sudo pip install requests

     sudo pip install python-firebase

 - Setup a database on firebase and exchange our credentials for your own modeling after the following to avoid code conflicts

 ![Alt text](https://github.com/scglenn/PySNAC/blob/master/18318341_1862662593974292_1004394085_o.png?raw=true)